Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 West Virginia Stats and Trends

-- West Virginia has three wins against the spread in five games this season.

-- This year, the Mountaineers won ATS in their only game as an underdog of 3 points or more.
+- The Mountaineers covered the spread in their only game when underdogs by 3 points or more.

-- West Virginia's games this season have gone over the point total one time in five opportunities (20%).
+- West Virginia's games this season have eclipsed the over/under one time in five opportunities (20%).

-- The Mountaineers have nine giveaways this season, while the Bears have nine takeaways .
+- The Mountaineers have nine turnovers this season, equal to the number of takeaways for the Bears.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.